EPTLLC/Brabus-Stories/voice_between_frequencies.md

 # Voice Between Frequencies

 The room was cramped, with the ceiling pressing on his shoulders, soaked with dampness and the smell of burnt coffee.
 The dust-caked window bled murky light across chipped linoleum.
 In the corner - a table, cluttered with empty tea cans and crumpled cigarette butts.
 In the middle of the table stood a radio receiver - old, with a cracked case, with an antenna crooked like a finger pointing nowhere.
+A dusty cord hung from the table, ending in nothing - as if the radio lived on its own.

 He sat on a wobbly chair, smoked, flicking ash into a cracked plate.
 Outside the window - emptiness.
-A field scattered with gravel, and beyond - a wall of fog, dense as condensed milk.
+A field scattered with gravel, and beyond - a wall of fog, dense as condensed milk, through which, it seemed to him, sometimes one could discern the outlines of some structures.
 Where was this place?
 He didn't ask.
 Didn't want to know.
+Did he remember the road here - the blurry train, voices in his head, or had it been erased, like old films?
 He just found himself here - with this table, this radio, this chair.
 Nothing to do except smoke and turn the dial.

 The receiver had been silent for a week.
 No noise, no voices, no static - only silence, as if the world outside was turned off.
 He turned the dial out of habit, without hope.
 His fingers, yellow from nicotine, slid across worn plastic.
 The needle trembled, but sound wasn't born.
 He inhaled, released smoke, leaned back.
 Eyes half-closed.
 Silence.